Azure-Samples/MachineLearningSamples-mmlspark/readme.md

 # Using MMLSpark to classify adult income level

-This sample demonstrates the power of simplification by implementing a binary classfier using the popular Adult Census dataset, first with the open-source _mmlspark_ Spark package then comparing that with the standad _Spark ML_ constructs.
+This sample demonstrates the power of simplification by implementing a binary classifier using the popular Adult Census dataset, first with the open-source _mmlspark_ Spark package then comparing that with the standard _Spark ML_ constructs.

 ## mmlspark vs. Spark ML
 As a quick comparision, here is the one-line training code using _mmlspark_, clean and simple: